JakeEisner/ECON3916-Statistical-Machine-Learning/README.md

 Welcome to my GitHub repository for **ECON 3916: Statistical & Machine Learning for Economics**.
 This repository serves as a digital portfolio showcasing my coursework and applied projects at the intersection of economic theory, statistics, and modern data science.

-I am an undergraduate economics student seeking roles in **Data Analysis / Economic Consulting / Finance**, with a strong interest in using data-driven methods to solve real-world economic problems.
+I am an undergraduate economics student seeking roles in **Equity Research & Trading**, with a strong interest in using data-driven methods to solve real-world economic problems.

 ---